ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~

-Comparison expression are available for comparisons between primitive
+Comparison expressions are available for comparisons between primitive
 values (that is, numbers, strings, `true`, `false`, and `null`).
 These can be obtained via literal values; Singular Paths, each of
-which selects at most one node the value of which is then used, and
+which selects at most one node the value of which is then used; and
 function expressions (see {{fnex}}) that return a primitive value or at
 most one node.